Impressionism, the partakers of the expositions:

 Schuffenecker and Gauguin:

-Schuffenecker introduced Gauguin to Guillaumin and Pissarro (R9;R3;R54,p35).
+Schuffenecker introduced Gauguin to Guillaumin and Pissarro (R9;R3;R54,p35;R55).
 Yet Rewald mentions that Gauguin was introduced to Pissarro by Arosa (R1,p409).
-Schuffenecker (and Gauguin) stopped at Bertin in 1882, due to the stock market crash (iR70) or already in 1880 (iR3).
-Other sources mention Gauguin stopped in Januar 1883 (R36,p14).
-Gauguin moved in 1884 to Denmark, Copenhagen (R36,p14); he would correspond with Schuffenecker (R1,p496), as he would do later on (R1,p550).
-Schuffenecker (and Guillaumin) invited Gauguin to exhibit at the Salon des Indépendants, but he probably he rejected because the standard was not high enough for him (R1,p514).
+Gauguin moved in 1884 to Denmark, Copenhagen (R36,p14); he would correspond with Schuffenecker (R1,p496;R54,p243vv), as he would do later on (R1,p550).
+Schuffenecker (and Guillaumin) invited Gauguin to exhibit at the Salon des Indépendants, but probably Gauguin rejected because the standard was not high enough for him (R1,p514).

 Schuffenecker as part of the Pont-Aven group:

-In 1886 in Pont-Aven Schuffenecker introduced Gauguin and Bernard to each other (R16;R54,p36;iR70;R1,p537;R88).
+In 1886 in Pont-Aven Schuffenecker introduced Gauguin and Bernard to each other (R16;R54,p36+59;iR70;R1,p537;R88).
 Just before 1886 Schuffenecker stayed in Concarneau (R54,p36), just west of Pont-Aven at the Brittany peninsula (iR9).
 In 1888 also Sérusier also was present in Pont-Aven (R54,p89).
 These artists and others also did meet in Pouldu (R54,p89).
-The style this group develops is called cloisonnism and synthetism.
-His home in Paris becomes a meeting place for these painters (R3).
+The style this group developed is called Cloisonnism and Synthetism.
+Schuffenecker his home in Paris became a meeting place for these painters (R54,p97;R3).
 In 1889 Gauguin and Bernard work in his studio (R54,p36).
-Schuffenecker his style develops in a more free style with ample highlighted arabesques surrounding the colours (R9).
-When we look at his paintings I can only find a few paintings in a clear cloisonnistic style, but they date from 1921 (R54,p181).
+Schuffenecker his style developed in a more free style with ample highlighted arabesques surrounding the colours (R9).
+When I look at his paintings I can only find a few paintings in a clear cloisonnistic style, but they date from 1921 (R54,p181).
 Wardwell Lee confirms that Schuffenecker didn’t adopt this style, but continued painting naturalistic landscapes, with an impressionist orientation (R56).
 Schuffenecker also became befriended with Sérusier, Denis and Laval (R56).

 Schuffenecker, a Symbolist painter:

-Schuffenecker was one of the first collectors of works by Vincent van Gogh (iR3;iR41).
-He also owned works of Cézanne, Daubigny, Gauguin, Redon (iR3).
 Schuffenecker has been suspected of being an art forger, of imitating and ‘finishing’ works of contemporary artists, including works of Cézanne, Daubigny and Van Gogh (iR3;iR41).
 Research after these accusations are still going on (iR3;R209).